judyjoseph/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 #### MACsec Key rotation, Primary/Fallback CAK
    TODO

-#### Configure priority in macsec profile so that DUT/VM becomes key server
-   1. Check the behaviour when DUT is key server
-   2. Check the behaviour when the peer VM is the key server.
-   TODO

-#### Configure the policy in macsec profile to be integrity_only/security
-   TODO

 ### Testcase : Macsec interop with other slow protocols
   This testcase covers the behavior of slow protocols when mac security is configured on interfaces